armin-backhaus/phpStorm_test/ArminsTODO.md

 - Add a Battle Counter in seconds to make fights more dynamic
 - Add the Reaper as .hidden Class and if charakter comes to Death, the Reaper say $something
 - ✔️ $dub->getWeapon()->useON($caledra); <- in index.php and meke it run
+- ✔️ build something for every time when someone was hit to say ouch and health
+- when health is below 0 character says im dead